ldaniels528/lollypop/README.md

 <a name="Project_Status"></a>
 ## Project Status

-Unstable/Preview &#8212; actively addressing bugs and (re-)implementing missing or broken features.
+Unstable/Preview &#8212; it works... but the language parser is a little temperamental.

 <a name="Getting_Started"></a>
 ## Getting Started